videocoin/zktransverify/README.md

 zkSNARKs uses Elliptic curve pairing for homomorphic hiding / encoding / encryption.
 Elliptic curve pairings are a recent addition to cryptography and fuelling advancements in the blockchain technologies.
 There are several blockchain applications of elliptic curve pairings that include Identity Based Encryption, Non-interactive Zero Knowledge proofs, Short Signatures etc. Refer [1],[2],[3] for detailed description of Elliptic Curve Pairing.
 In addition to elliptic curve pairing, a stage in the zk-SNARKS involves translation of computations into polynomials called a Quadratic Arithmetic Program (QAP).
 Computations are first converted to an Arithmetic circuit.
 An arithmetic circuit consists of gates computing arithmetic operations like addition and multiplication, with wires connecting the gates.

+The following diagram shows an overview of video-coin proof-of-transcode using zkSNARKS.
+We use  information retrieved from the original stream by the client as public input and information retrieved from the transcoded by the miner bitstream as   encrypted pHash supplied by  client as private input to the proof-generation system.
+In the following diagram we used encrypted pHash to explain the proof generation and verification.
+But the final implementation incorporates bit-stream syntax elements such as macro-blocks and video quality metrics SSIM as explained in the following sections of this document.

 ![Blockdiagram showing VideoCoin Proof-of-transcode verification](./documents/zkproofoftranscode.png)

 The proof-of-transcode includes three modules that includes the following: